i-MSCP/plugins/incubator/PanelRedirect/README.md

-# PanelRedirect v1.0.3 plugin for i-MSCP
+# i-MSCP PanelRedirect plugin v1.0.3

 Plugin which redirects apache2 requests of the panel to nginx.